DS4Ag/AgTC/README.md

     ```
    **Download** option:

-    Unzip the entire folder, then copy (if running Jupyter locally) or upload the downloaded files (if using the Jupyter Hub environment) in your Jupyter Notebook directory.
+    Download and the unzip the entire folder, then copy (if running Jupyter locally) or upload the downloaded files (if using the Jupyter Hub environment) in your Jupyter Notebook directory.

 ## Upload your base template file